Dhruv-Varshney-developer/Docusign-storacha/documentsigner/docs/decodeUCAN.md

-# UCAN Delegation Decoding and Validation Flow — Doc-Sign
+# UCAN Delegation Decoding and Validation Flow — DocumentSigner

-This guide walks you through how the **Doc-Sign** project decodes UCAN delegation tokens, validates their time constraints, and enables sequence-based signing workflows.
+This guide walks you through how the **DocumentSigner** project decodes UCAN delegation tokens, validates their time constraints, and enables sequence-based signing workflows.
 It covers the complete flow from raw Base64 tokens to structured validation results.

 ## What are we building?